menu

 Overview

 Harrisburg is a tiny village located in the state of Ohio.
-With a population of 311 people and just one neighborhood, Harrisburg is the 736th largest community in Ohio.
-Harrisburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 309 people and just one neighborhood, Harrisburg is the 736th largest community in Ohio.
+Harrisburg has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Harrisburg real estate is some of the most expensive in Ohio, although Harrisburg house values don't compare to the most expensive real estate in the U.S.